olof-nord/bvg-traffic-information/README.md

 - The endpoint used is specified in [the API specification](./api/spec.yaml).
 - Note that a BVG API token is required for authentication.
 - This could be put in a `.env` file in the root folder with a key `BVG_API_KEY=xyz` specified.
+- The token could also be set by setting the environment variable `export BVG_API_KEY=xyz` before starting.

 ## Start
 Running the app in dev mode including hot module reloading: